African diaspora in Finland: History

-Between the 1900s and the 1970s, the few Africans in Finland were mostly either students (for example from Nigeria and Ethiopia), political exiles from South Africa or people married to Finns.
-In World War II (1939–1945), there were some Afro-Finnish soldiers, and among them were Private 1st Class Rudolf Prüss, who served as a ski patrol leader in the Karelian Isthmus and was killed in the Winter War, and Corporal Holger Sonntag, who was of African-American and German descent and served as a driver in both the Winter War and Continuation War.
+Between the 1900s and the 1970s, the few Africans in Finland were mostly students (e.g., from Nigeria and Ethiopia), political exiles from South Africa or people married to Finns.
+In World War II (1939–1945), there were some Afro-Finnish soldiers, including Private 1st Class Rudolf Prüss, who served as a ski patrol leader on the Karelian Isthmus and was killed in the Winter War, and Corporal Holger Sonntag, who was of African-American and German descent and served as a driver in both the Winter War and the Continuation War.

 In 1990, during the Somali Civil War, the first Somali refugees arrived in Finland.
-After that, due to their high total fertility rate and the high number of Somali family reunifications, quota refugees and asylum seekers, they rapidly became the largest African group in Finland.
-During the 2003 FIFA U-17 World Championship held in Finland, most of the Sierra Leone national under-17 football team's players defected to Finland due to their country's poor conditions after a civil war that had ended a year earlier.
+After that, due to their high fertility rate, along with the significant number of Somali family reunifications, quota refugees and asylum seekers, they rapidly became the largest African group in Finland.
+During the 2003 FIFA U-17 World Championship held in Finland, most of the Sierra Leone national under-17 football team's players defected to Finland due to the poor conditions in their country, following a civil war that had ended a year earlier.

-Nowadays most people of African ancestry come to Finland from Africa, but many have also come from the United States, Latin America and other European countries.
-Especially Americans and British people of African ancestry have moved to Finland, mostly through marriage.
+In the 21st century, most people of African ancestry have come to Finland from Africa, but many have also arrived from the United States, Latin America and other European countries.
+In particular, Americans and British people of African descent have moved to Finland, mostly through marriage.

 Demographics

-As of 31 December 2020, according to Statistics Finland, the total number of people in Finland with a close African background is 57,496, which is 1.0% of the population of Finland.
-47,041 (81.8%) of them are from Sub-Saharan Africa.
-32,511 (56.5%) of them are men, while 24,985 (43.5%) are women.
+As of 31 December 2024, according to Statistics Finland, the total number of people in Finland with a close African background is 75,953, which is 1.4% of the population of Finland.
+42,118 (55.45%) of them are men, while 33,835 (44.55%) are women.
+62,759 (82.6%) of them are from Sub-Saharan Africa.

 Countries of origin

 Countries with a significant African diaspora

-The following countries outside Africa have a majority population of Afro-descendants (90% or more of the country's total population) and, as of 31 December 2020, a total of 127 expatriates or close descendants in Finland:
+The following countries outside Africa have a majority population of Afro-descendants (90% or more of the country's total population) and, as of 31 December 2024, a total of 147 expatriates or close descendants in Finland: